leagman1/vtx-config-ps/README.md

+# Vertex Config Parser and Serialiser

 Parser and serialiser for Vertex config files.

+The programm reads in a file or a string that follows the UE4 config format and returns it as a JavaScript object.
-Reads a config file and parses it to a js object.
-Serialises the object back to config format.
+After reading in a file or string it can serialise the object back to a string and/or write it to a file directly.

+## Usage

+There are the following functions:

+* parseConfigFile
+* parseConfigString
+* serialiseToConfigString
-* Usage
+* writeConfigString

-** Functions